cloudant/java-cloudant/MIGRATION.md

 1. Custom HTTP client configurations in `java-cloudant` are not transferable to `cloudant-java-sdk`.
 For more information go to the [Configuring the HTTP client section] (https://github.com/IBM/ibm-cloud-sdk-common/#configuring-the-http-client) in the IBM Cloud SDK Common README.
-1. Authentication errors turn out at the time of instantiation of a client, while errors with the server can be found during calling the first operation against it.
+1. Authentication errors occur during service instantiation.
+For example, the code `Cloudant service = Cloudant.newInstance("EXAMPLE");` will fail with `Authentication information was not properly configured.` if required environment variables prefixed with `EXAMPLE` are not set.
+1. Server errors occur when running a request against the service.
 We suggest to check server errors with [`getServerInformation`](https://cloud.ibm.com/apidocs/cloudant? code=java#getserverinformation) which is the new alternative of `metaInformation()`.